 This presentation gives a clear overview and guidance, how ISO 26262 compliant IP and SEooC must be specified and designed, and which additional safety collateral and information must be provided to enable proper integration.
 Users are advised what to ask for, what to accept or reject, and how to work around some typical shortcomings of their suppliers.

-Automotive applications such as Advanced Driving Assist Systems (ADAS) and Engine Management, PowerTrain require increasing level of complexity as well as high level of precision and accuracy in terms of algorithms and data formats.
-As algorithm complexity grows, system architects are developing their algorithms with tools such as MATLAB, which work in high precision data formats such as half and single precision floating point.
+Automotive applications such as Advanced Driving Assist Systems (ADAS), engine management, and powertrain require increasing levels of complexity as well as high levels of precision and accuracy in terms of algorithms and data formats.
+As algorithm complexity grows, system architects are developing their algorithms with tools such as MATLAB, which work in high-precision data formats such as half and single precision floating point.

-These large amounts of computation need a specific core for large vector floating point DSP processor.
-The EV6x processor has 3 dedicated vector floating point computation pipes that gives industry leading level of throughput, as well as hardware acceleration for linear algebra mathematical functions.
+These large amounts of computation need a specific core for large vector floating point DSP.
+The EV6x processor has three dedicated vector floating point computation pipes that gives industry-leading levels of throughput, as well as hardware acceleration for linear algebra mathematical functions.